Flotomate/product_docs/source/asset-management/manage-asset-details.rst

 -  Section-G is the Action Menu of the Details View.
 The available options in this menu depend on the Asset Type.

-Change Name and Description of an Asset
+Change (Host)Name and Description of an Asset
 =======================================

-Section-A (:numref:`amf-14`) shows the ID and Name of the Asset.
-The ID Uniquely identifies an Asset whereas the Name is a human given Asset identifier.
-You can change the Name and Description of the Asset using the Edit Icon.
+Section-A (:numref:`amf-14`) shows the ID and Name (by default host name in case of Hardware Asset) of the Asset.
+The ID Uniquely identifies an Asset whereas the Name is a human readable Asset identifier.
+You can change the Display Name, HostName (in case of a Hardware Asset) and Description of the Asset using the Edit Icon.

 .. _amf-16: